Board & Minutes

 Geoff Godard - Director

 Geoff married Kim Kennedy, the daughter of JF Kennedy who established Kennedy Ford in 1960.
 A Burlington boy, he grew up by the Lake but ended up in Toronto as a banker, eventually focusing on restructuring troubled companies.
 In 1991 he moved with Kim to Oakville as our daughter was about to be born, and gradually drank in and was intoxicated by the beauty, serenity and heritage of our unique Town.
-Now retired more or less, he lives at 300 Robinson and is currently Heritage director on the board of the Oakville Golf Club.
+Now retired more or less, he lives at 300 Robinson.

 Catherine has always been proud of her Oakville roots since the time when the Hurley Family first moved to Oakville in 1958.
 She is a graduate of Thomas A. Blakelock High School, a 25 year resident and member of the Oakville Lakeside Residents Association and proud owner of one of the Duncan Chisholm heritage properties located on Treaty 22 land.

 Catherine holds a graduate degree in Broadcasting and Communications Media from York University and an international certification in philanthropy.
 Her career has spanned a number of interesting roles in public broadcasting, as a senior policy and cultural heritage public funder with the Canadian government, and as a business entrepreneur, managing a 25 -year consultancy in support of Canada’s leading not- for-profit arts, heritage, and cultural industries.